• Donate

 Artistic Director Brian M.Hoerning

-• Brian Hoerning received a Bachelor of Science degree in Music Education from William Paterson University in 1970.
-He became a music educator and has taught and directed choral music at every grade level from elementary school through college.
+Brian M. Hoerning earned a bachelor's degree in Music Education from William Paterson University in Wayne, New Jersey in 1970.
+A dedicated music educator, he has taught and directed choral music at every level from elementary school through college.

-• In the summers Brian was the music director at a Bible Conference called Days of Decision in Swan Lake, New York.
-Active in leading church choirs in New Jersey, Ohio, and California, he was twice a guest conductor of the 1,300-voice choir at the Ocean Grove Choir Festival.
+During several summers, Brian served as music director for Days of Decision, a Bible conference in Swan Lake, New York.
+Over the years, he has led church choirs in New Jersey, Ohio and California, and twice served as guest conductor of the 1,300-voice choir at the Ocean Grove Choir Festival held in the historic Great Auditorium in Neptune Township, New Jersey.

 join us